Standards of Academic Progress for Financial Aid Recipients

 In general, students who lose their awards must seek reinstatement as noted above.

 The second bullet above provides a way for students who have lost their awards and who either are transferring to another institution or who wish to return to college after an absence of at least a year to achieve good standing and thus to regain their awards.
 For such students, the detailed record of a student’s readmission to the institution, or admission to another institution, will be accepted as evidence of his or her ability to successfully complete an approved program.

-If you have a question concerning these regulations, please contact the director of student financial services.
+If you have a question concerning these regulations, please contact the Director of Financial Aid.

 Before being certified for this payment of state aid, a student must have accrued at least this many semester credit hours.
 This applies to non-remedial students in a baccalaureate program, receiving their first NYS award in 2010-11 and after.